ehsanx64/laracraft/README.md

 Laracraft is my **craft** to fly in **Lara**vel skies

-It should be regarded as experimental.
+It would contain bugs, issues and malpractices and should be regarded as experimental.
 So think twice before using it for commercial flights :wink:.

-Use at your own risk.
+**Use at your own risk.**

 ## Why